Note: While some characters are semi-inspired by real people, this story is fiction.

 The more interesting thing to me about Steven Black, though, was why he even bothered showing up to work at all.
 He came from old money down south, and moved to Auckland just for the job.
 That seemed peculiar to me, and as our friendship grew – Chocolate and I spent many a lunch hour with Steven Black, either in the lunchroom, or down at Pride of Persia, and many more hours on Friday nights getting up to mischief – and the more we learned about him the less sense it made.

-If I had to describe the type of old money being made at Wildercroft Stud – and it was definitely beach cottage type of money – it could best be done by the story Steven Black told us at Chocolate’s house one evening.
+If I had to describe the type of old riches being made at Wildercroft Stud – and it was definitely beach cottage level riches – it could best be done by the story Steven Black told us at Chocolate’s house one evening.

 “We had this one stallion, beast.
 Pure breed.
 Neck like a tree trunk.
 Just all muscle.
 Everyone wanted a piece.
 Fastest thing you ever saw.
 We were charging $250,000 a pop.
 To give our boy a stiffy and get him to bust a load inside one of your horses.
 We had guys wanting to bring their mares from across the country to breed with this thing, and we were turning them away.
 He was already servicing four mares a day.
 That’s a million a day, and we couldn’t keep up.”